 The final stage of GTM strategy is in securing outstanding customer experience to the base you already possess (in theory)

-As we have already mentioned, there are other ways to build a strategy.
-Below is the description of two of them:
+As noted, there are alternative ways to build a strategy.
+Below is a description of two approaches, often supported by software product engineering services.

 Hubspot’s author Stefan Groschupf advises the following steps on his way to building GTM strategy: